clemensbartz/minimal-site-block/README.md

 # Minimal Site Block

+**This Add-on has been discontinued in favor of [uBlock Origin](https://addons.mozilla.org/de/firefox/addon/ublock-origin/).
+You can export your rules from Minimal Site Block and import them into uBlock Origin.**

 ## Introduction

 This Add-on provides you with a basic interface to block websites.
 Since it uses High-Level-APIs from the Firefox Add-on SDK, this Add-on is able to run on a desktop as well as a mobile Firefox.